zingale/phy504/_sources/cxx-functions-example.rst.txt

    The problem here is that ``v_out`` is destroyed at the end of the function ``f``, so the reference will be to something that no longer exists.
-   This is not allowed -- we cannot return a reference to a local variable.
+   This is not allowed---we cannot return a reference to a local variable.